By Mark Taylor

 Ashwagandha to seek relief given that some particular components of its roots boosts the liver’s glucose-6-phosphate functioning21, and thus enhances the functions of the thyroid glands.
 Contrasting studies have claimed that Ashwagandha increases the serum concentration of the thyroid hormones resulting into excessive hormonal effects.

 Undoubtedly, the benefit that comes with the use of Ashwagandha makes the supplement quite invaluable to various groups of people.
 Ashwagandha does not only tone muscles but it also supports healthy joints and boosts the power and potency of the human physic.
 This makes Ashwagandha an invaluable supplement for athletes of all kind.

-Ashwagandha is a panacea to stress caused by various stressor factors, and as exhibited in numerous forms including aggression, fatigue and insomnia.
+Ashwagandha is a panacea to stress caused by various stressor factors, and as exhibited in numerous forms including aggression, fatigue, and insomnia.
 Patients diagnosed with depression will find Ashwagandha quite effective for alleviating the physical manifestation of their stress.

-When taken in milk, Ashwagandha lull’s one into peaceful slumber.
+When taken in milk, Ashwagandha lull’s one into a peaceful slumber.
 In this regard, it can be referred to as the anesthesia of a vexing life, given that most insomniacs are kept awake by their nagging thoughts.
 Since sleep is vital for a healthy living, Ashwagandha is highly recommended for insomniacs.

-Ashwagandha is an elixir to many challenges that come with postnatal care of women.
+Ashwagandha is an elixir to many challenges that come with the postnatal care of women.
 Lactating mothers, for instance, can use it as a remedy to low levels of breast milk.
 Postpartum depression mothers can also use Ashwagandha to restore their hormonal balance, hence their sanity.

 Scientific & Reference Citations